Leica D-LUX Typ 109 vs Panasonic GX7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica D-LUX (Typ 109) and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D-LUX Typ 109 and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX Typ 109 and the GX7 have been discontinued, but can regularly be found used on ebay.
 The GX7 was replaced by the Panasonic GX85, while the D-LUX Typ 109 was followed by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the D-LUX Typ 109 and GX7 can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Panasonic GX7 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica D-LUX Typ 109 and the Panasonic GX7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.